 Lastly, the bunkers were awful.
 They were decently maintained/raked, but the “sand” is more like a coarse light gravel and there is no softness underneath.
 I couldn’t pull off a normal “splash” kind of sand shot, so I ended up just trying to pick it with my PW like a normal chip and that worked out better.
 Fortunately, none of them have big lips and are easy to escape no matter what shot you use.
 You could easily putt out of some of them.

 For a muni-level course in a region without incredible that great to choose from, Desert Hills is a solid option.
 If you happen to be driving through Yuma, it’s not a bad way to spend 4-5 hours (maybe more on some days), though I would still personally rank both Las Barrancas and Mesa del Sol ahead of it.
 It would go ahead of Coyote Wash and any of the short courses I’ve played there, though.
-The truth is no golf in Yuma is worthing going too far out of your way for unless you are a nut like me trying to play as many courses as possible.
+The truth is no golf course in Yuma is worth going too far out of your way for unless you are a nut like me trying to play as many courses as possible.

 Some pictures from Desert Hills Golf Course (2/1/18):